Security-Onion-Solutions/securityonion-docs/installation.rst

 #.
 Follow the prompts to complete the installation and reboot.
 #.
 You may need to eject the ISO image or change the boot order of the machine to boot from the newly installed OS.
 #.
 Login using the username and password you set in the installer.
 #.
+Security Onion Setup will automatically start.
+If for some reason you have to exit Setup and need to restart it, you can log out of your account and then log back in and it should automatically start.
+If that doesn't work, you can manually run ``sudo SecurityOnion/setup/so-setup iso``.
+#.
 Proceed to the :ref:`configuration` section.

 Installation on Ubuntu or CentOS